pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

   res.send("Welcome to Colors App");
 });

+// body-parsing functionality is below the routes in this example
 // MIDDLEWARE
 app.use(express.json()); // parse incoming middleware
 ```

-## Middleware
+## Custom Middleware

 For every request, there is a response.
 Once the response happens, the cycle is complete.
 However, there is a lot of functionality that is often needed to occur before the cycle is complete.

 You just built an example that handles incoming data from requests and parses it into JSON.
 It was passed in through `app.use()` above all the routes - which means it will be used with all paths.
-You can however, limit where this additional functionality happens.
+You also saw an example where you can limit where this additional functionality happens by simply placing the middleware below the routes.

 ### Building your own middleware for multiple routes

-Another example is that you might want to check that the request is coming from a user that is logged in.
+Another example for middleware is that you might want to check that the request is coming from a user that is logged in.
 The app will allow the request to flow to the correct route if the user is logged in.
 But if the user is not logged in, the app could redirect the request to respond with a login page instead.

 Because middleware can change the flow of the request-response cycle, it can be set up slightly differently than a route by including a third callback function called `next()`.

 Look at this application-level middleware [from the documentation](https://expressjs.com/en/guide/using-middleware.html).
 You can use this example to create your middleware.

 Middleware has three callbacks, `req()`, `res()` and `next()`.
-You're already familiar with `req()` and `res()`. `next()` is a function that allows the request to move to the next middleware or route.
+You're already familiar with `req()` and `res()`. `next()` is a function that allows the request to move to the next middleware or to a final route.
 Therefore, when your code is finished in middleware, you should not use a `return` statement.
 You should send a response or the function `next()`.

 The following middleware example will show every request's method, host, and path.

-The following is a simple example, where once the function is complete, it uses the `next()` function to move to the next middleware or route:
+Notice in this simple example, where once the function is complete, it uses the `next()` function to move to the next middleware or route:

 Here is the shell: